Are you ready to read your first book in Greek?

-This story, an “easy reader” in Greek, is intended for students at the Beginner levels in Greek (A1 – early stages of A2).
-It includes the Audiobook as well.
+This story ‘Λυδία: Ένα καλοκαίρι στην Ελλάδα!’
+(Lydia: A summer in Greece!) ! is an “easy reader” in the Greek Language, and intended for students at the Beginner levels in Greek (A1 – early stages of A2).
+It also includes the Audiobook.

 About the authors, Terpsi Gavala and Konstantinos Oikonomou

 Terpsi is from Athens and Konstantinos is from the island of Crete, now also living in Athens.
 They are both qualified Greek teachers and for several years they have been teaching at the Omilo Greek Language and Culture School.